 Challenges Annual Forum Report 2020

-The Virtual Challenges Annual Forum (VCAF20) set out to examine how to sustain effective peace operations within a changing global landscape.
-The key objective of VCAF20 was to formulate concrete policy recommendations on ‘how’ to reform peace operations in this global context, while also identifying which actors would be best positioned to take forward such reforms.
+The Virtual Annual Forum (VCAF20) set out to examine how to sustain effective peace operations within this changing global landscape.
+The key objective of the recurrent event is to formulate concrete policy recommendations on ‘how’ to reform peace operations in this global context, while also identifying which actors would be best positioned to take forward such reforms.
 This report captures the discussions and recommendations that emerged throughout the virtual forum.

 The Challenges Annual Forum 2020 was hosted virtually from 7–11 December 2020.
 More